-In the present study, we want to report test results for a small alpha-helical gene regulation protein, amino terminal domain of phage 434 repressor, PDB- entry 1r69 [11].
-It contains 63 amino acid residues with 5 alpha helices joined by loops (Fig. 2a).
+As a modeling test system the amino terminal domain of phage 434 repressor, PDB- entry 1R69 [10] was chosen.
+It contains 63 amino acid residues with 5 alpha helices joined by loops (Figure 2a).
 Pairs of consecutive helices (1-2, 2-3, 3-4, 4-5) including loops between them are our mobile segments for test purposes, which leads to 4 tests in total.
 In each case, the rest of the protein was restrained to experimental positions, so the protein mobility pattern can be described as R(estrained)-M(obile)-R(estrained) in each of the four cases.
-Several hundreds of energy minimized conformations were generated for each case.
+Several hundreds of energy-minimized conformations were generated for each case.
 On the basis of the reduced model energy function the favorable conformations were generally relatively close in rmsd to the experimental structure.